textpattern/textpattern/README.txt

 * Extract the Textpattern files to your site (in the web root, subdomain or subdirectory).
-The top-level index.php file should reside in this directory, as should the /textpattern/, /rpc/ and /themes directories.
+The top-level index.php file should reside in this directory, as should the /textpattern/, /rpc/ and /themes/ directories.
-* Ensure the top-level .htaccess file is transferred to your site.
+* If you are running Textpattern on an Apache web server, ensure the top-level .htaccess file is transferred to your site.
 The file is hidden by default on some operating systems, including macOS.
 Most FTP clients and IDEs have an option to show these hidden files.
-Otherwise, you can temporarily show hidden files in macOS by using the Terminal.app - follow these instructions: https://textpattern.com/hidden-files-osx
+Otherwise, you can temporarily show hidden files in macOS using Terminal.app - follow these instructions: https://textpattern.com/hidden-files-osx
 * Create or verify the existence of a working MySQL database with valid username and password.
-From Textpattern 4.6.0, the MySQL database user requires INDEX permissions in addition to standard SELECT, CREATE, UPDATE, ALTER, etc permissions.
-See the system requirements for a complete list: https://textpattern.com/system-requirements
+From Textpattern 4.6.0, the MySQL database user requires INDEX permissions in addition to pre-existing permissions.
+Refer to the system requirements for a complete list: https://textpattern.com/system-requirements
 * Load /textpattern/setup/ (or /subdirectory/textpattern/setup/) in your
   browser to start the installation process and follow the directions.